 The best way to deal with the insurance company is to consult with an Atlanta car accident attorney.
 He or she can explain the best way to handle the insurance adjuster or can do the talking for you.

-Contact the Law Offices of Shane Smith today.
+Contact the Shane Smith Law today.
 Our law firm can provide you with valuable tips on how to protect your case, free of charge.
 This includes: 10 Mistakes That Can Ruin Your Georgia Wreck Case and Property Damage Guide for Georgia.
 Don’t delay in learning what legal options may be available after your accident.
 Call our offices at 1-770-HURT-999 (1-770-487-8999).